 More general cover can be obtained through legal expenses insurance

 - This is bought by an increasing number of UK companies.
 In the case of smaller businesses, it may be included as part of a business insurance package.

 - The scope of cover offered by legal expenses policies varies.

 The policy will set out what types of legal action are covered

 - Employment claims.

-- Disputes with HMRC and the Contributions Office (including appeals).
+- Disputes with HMRC (including appeals).
 The accountancy costs you incur may also be covered.